 - Combine chicken, Shaoxing wine, salt, and cornstarch in a medium-sized bowl.
 Mix well so the chicken is evenly coated with a thin slurry.

-- Mix all the sauce ingredients in a small bowl.
+- Mix all the sauce ingredients together in a small bowl.

 - Add the remaining 1 tablespoon oil, garlic, ginger, and green onion.
 Stir a few times to release the fragrance.

-- Add the peppers.
-Stir and cook until the peppers just turn tender, 1 to 2 minutes.
+- Add the pepper.
+Stir and cook until the pepper just turns tender, 1 to 2 minutes.

 - Stir the sauce again to dissolve the cornstarch completely.
 Pour into the pan.
 Quickly stir a few times until the sauce thickens.
 Return the chicken to the skillet and mix again.